 Part 2 of the series Observations from a Linguistic Spectator: An Annual Report.

 I’m going to cheat right away in this first post in this series that discusses an actual linguistic subject – quite a bit of what I discuss here isn’t that new to me.
 So it’s not really part of the honest annual report of new insights that I promised.
 Still, I feel like I have to include these considerations because in my experience this is perhaps the single issue where publications in biblical studies fail most often.[Read more…]

-a priori is a new series on the theLAB in which we put three simple questions to scholars undertaking important research in biblical studies, theology, ethics, and more.
-This week we hear from Dean Furlong and his work on John Mark.[Read more…]
+A Priori is a recently launched series on the theLAB in which we put three simple questions to scholars undertaking important research in biblical studies, theology, ethics, and more.
+This week we hear from David McCollough and his social anthropological work, called Identity Fusion, in Luke-Acts.[Read more…]

 This past month (yes, it’s been that long) has been consumed by worries about the pandemic and hours spend indoors resisting the temptation to binge on Netflix.
 Yet there are still jobs being advertised around the world for those in biblical studies and theology.
 So take heart, friends, and look at the list below as a sign of hope and human resilience.
 Happy hunting.[Read more…]